checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 computation.

 ### Initial operations
-In each function, we map a variable `Z` to the set of all null-terminated array variables in whose bounds expressions `Z` occurs.
+In each function, we map a variable `Z` to the set of all variables that are pointers to null-terminated arrays and in whose bounds expressions `Z` occurs.
 We maintain this map only for variables that are mapped to non-empty sets.
 ```
 ∀ variables Z in function F, let the initial value of BoundsVars[Z] be ∅.